Controlling hoary cress in the United States

 Based on published information and field surveys in Europe, we prioritized insect species that seem likely to attack a limited number of plants including L. draba.
 We are testing them against a selected range of non-target test plants to provide evidence on whether they would be safe to introduce in North America.

 The seed feeder, C. turbatus, is the most specific agent we have worked with.
-To date, under no-choice conditions, larvae have only developed on a single native North American species, Lepidium huberi, and one other European non-target species (L. campestre).
-Our main target, L. draba, remains the most preferred under natural conditions with no recorded non-target attack in the multiple-choice tests with any other species.
+To date, under no-choice conditions, larvae have only developed on a single native North American species, Lepidium huberi, and two other European non-target species (L. campestre and and L. appelianum).
+Our main target, L. draba, remains the most preferred host under natural conditions with no recorded non-target attack in multiple-choice tests with any other species.
 While established whitetops reproduce vegetatively, long-distance plant dispersal relies on seeds, which could be reduced by this weevil.